Damylb18/museumApp/README.md

 ## 🏁 Summary

-This project transforms a traditional museum visit into a **gamified digital journey**, encouraging exploration, discovery, and engagement through technology — blending history with innovation.
+This project transforms a traditional museum visit into a **gamified digital journey**, encouraging exploration, discovery, and engagement through technology, blending history with innovation.

 ---